Manage and Edit New Submissions

 Important Note

-It may take up to 30 minutes before you'll see the photo on the newly built submission page.
-The invitation page also has to be rebuilt, so for up to 30 minutes you may not see the new link to the submission at the bottom of the invitation page.
+It may take up to 60 minutes before you'll see the photo on the newly built submission page.
+The invitation page also has to be rebuilt, so for up to 60 minutes you may not see the link to the new submission on the invitation page.

 Managing New Submissions

-Managing a new submission involves decisions around deleting or accepting (building) the submission, moving it, and whether to add it to your RSS/Blog It! feed.
+Managing a new submission involves decisions around deleting or accepting (building) the submission, moving it, and whether to add it to your RSS feed/Blog It! page.

 Before editing the submission, you may decide to move it.
 After reading it, you may think that it's better suited to a different invitation.

-Or you may decide to delete the submission.
+Or you may want to delete the submission.
 Along with deleting comes the option to ban the contributor.

 Types of submissions to delete can include...